kronostechnologies/standards/node/eslint-config/README.md

 }
 ```

-Now you can use `yarn eslint` to validate the code style of your TypeScript files!
+Now you can use `yarn eslint` to validate the code style of your Javascript files!

 ## Continuous Integration
 We strongly suggest that you enforce code style checks on your CI.
 For example, on CircleCI you can add a configuration similar to this one to your _.circleci/config.yml_: